denten-books/plain-text/0-chapter.md

 technical decisions like choosing a text editor, a filing system, or a social networking platform should not be addressed in shallow instrumental terms limited to efficacy, speed, or performance.
-Computational hermeneutics encourages "users" to become active readers, thinkers, and makers of technology.
+Computational hermeneutics encourage "users" to become active readers, thinkers, tinkerers, and makers of technology.
 It views "binary" and "digital" environments as literary systems, amenable to the construction and the deconstruction of meaning.
-In clarifying usage, I ask those who may have considered themselves mere users to apply the same critical acuity to reading code and device as they do to the close reading of prose and poetry.
+In clarifying usage, I ask those who may have considered themselves mere users to apply the same critical acuity to the reading of code and device as they do to the close reading of prose and poetry.

 The reader up to the challenge of computational hermeneutics will find that not all texts are created equal.
 In print, traditional distinctions between form